sph2sail/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 {% include alert-info.html content="FIPS 201-2 defines authentication mechanisms at four assurance levels (Little or No, Some, High, and Very High)." %}

 FIPS 201-2 specifies these authentication mechanisms for PIV credentials:

+{% include alert-info.html content="Check out the Glossary if you're unfamiliar with the the technical terms below." %}

 - PKI authentication using the PIV Authentication Certificate (PKI-AUTH)
 - PKI authentication using the Card Authentication Certificate (PKI-CAK)